 Figure 8.
-In silico analysis of the MC-generated conformational ensemble of the compound 1: (a) a 3D structure and ensemble of 100 randomly selected conformers aligned by the rigid backbone.
+In silico analysis of the MC-generated conformational ensemble of compound 1: (a) a 3D structure and ensemble of 100 randomly selected conformers aligned by the rigid backbone.
 Magenta circles represent the positions of protons.
-The nitroxide fragment is highlighted in orange. (b) Calculated distributions $p(\sigma)$ for different cutoffs. (c) The experimental distribution $p(\sigma)$ (orange) and the computed distribution with $r{\text{cut}} = 1.55 \text{ nm}$.
-The visualization of the cutoff radius in the molecular ensemble can be found in the SI (Section S6).
+The nitroxide fragment is highlighted in orange. (b) Calculated distributions $p(\sigma)$ for different cutoffs. (c) The experimental distribution $p(\sigma)$ (orange) and the computed distribution with $r{\text{cut}} = 1.55$ nm.
+The visualization of the cutoff radius in the molecular ensemble can be found in Fig. S16 (Supplement S6).